Benvenuto to Simple Italian Cooking!

 Growing up in an Italian home as the youngest of five, I somehow never learned how to cook.
 Why is this?
 Because I was always kicked out of the kitchen!
-So sad, but true and the older I get in life, I can’t blame my mom for that!
+So sad, but true and the older I get in life, I can’t blame my mom for that, I was probably asking too many questions!

 I remember hanging the noodles on string that was strung across the kitchen wall to wall.
 It’s a visual memory I’ll never forget.
 My mom showed me how she made homemade sauce, and it was an excellent meal.
 Too bad I have no photos!